cryspen/benchmark-upload-and-plot-action/README.md

 NOTE: if you want to auto push to a different repository you need to use a separate Personal Access Token that has a write access to the specified repository.
 If you are not using the `auto-push` option then you can avoid passing the `gh-token` if your data repository is public

-#### `benchmark-data-dir-path` (Required)

-- Type: String
-- Default: `"dev/bench"`

-Path to a directory that contains benchmark files on the GitHub pages branch.
-For example, when this value is set to `"path/to/bench"`, `https://you.github.io/repo-name/path/to/bench` will be available as benchmarks dashboard page.
-If it does not contain `index.html`, this action automatically generates it at first run.
-The path can be relative to repository root.

 #### `github-token` (Optional)